Yelp/mrjob/docs/glossary.rst

         An object that converts a stream of bytes to and from Python objects.
         See :ref:`job-protocols` for details.

-    reduce
+    reducer
-        The act of converting one key and all values that share that key to zero or more key-value pairs based on some function.
+        A function that converts one key and all values that share that key to zero or more key-value pairs based on some function.
 See :doc:`guides/concepts` for details.

-    reducer
-        A function that performs a :term:`reduce` operation.

     step
         One :term:`mapper`, :term:`combiner`, and :term:`reducer`.
 Any of